KwameTaylor/bachelorette-predictor/README.md

 **Things I'll save for future iterations for the sake of time:**
 * Incorporate more of the data, including more features
+* Add feature: contestant's hometown's proximity to that season's bachelorette's hometown

 ---